Geometric influences: Introduction

-where $x\oplus e_i$ denotes the point obtained from $x$ by replacing $x_i$ by $1-x_i$ and leaving the other coordinates unchanged. \end{definition} The notion of influences of variables on Boolean functions is one of the central concepts in the theory of discrete harmonic analysis.
-In the last two decades it found several applications in diverse fields, including Combinatorics, Theoretical Computer Science, Statistical Physics, Social Choice Theory, etc.\ (see, for example, the survey article \cite{kalai06}).
-The influences have numerous properties that allow to use them in applications.
-The following three properties are amongst the most fundamental ones: \begin{enumerate} \item \textbf{Geometric Meaning.} The influences on the discrete cube $\{0,1\}^n$ have a clear geometric meaning. $I_i(f)$ is the size of the {\it edge boundary in the $i$-th direction} of the set $A=\{x \in \{0,1\}^n:f(x)=1\}$.
+The notion of influences of variables on Boolean functions is one of the central concepts in the theory of discrete harmonic analysis.
+In the last two decades it found several applications in diverse fields, including combinatorics, theoretical computer science, statistical physics, social choice theory, etc. (see, e.g., the survey article \cite{kalai06}).
+The influences have numerous properties that allow us to use them in applications.
+The following three properties are among the most fundamental ones: \begin{longlist}[(2)] \item[(1)] \textit{Geometric meaning.} The influences on the discrete cube $\{0,1\}^n$ have a clear geometric meaning. $I_i(f)$ is the measure of the \textit{edge boundary in the $i$th direction} of the set $A=\{x \in\{0,1\}^n\dvtx f(x)=1\}$.

-\item \textbf{The KKL Theorem.} In the remarkable paper~\cite{kahn88}, Kahn, Kalai, and Linial proved that for any Boolean function $f:\{0,1\}^n \rightarrow \{0,1\}$, there exists a variable $i$ whose influence is at least $ct(1-t)\log n/n$, where $t=\mathbb{E} f$ and $c$ is a universal constant.
-Many applications of influences make use of the KKL theorem or of related results such as~\cite{Talagrand1,Friedgut1} in one way or another.
+\item[(2)] \textit{The KKL theorem.} In the remarkable paper \cite{kahn88}, Kahn, Kalai and Linial proved that for any Boolean function $f\dvtx\{0,1\}^n \rightarrow\{0,1\}$, there exists a variable $i$ whose influence is at least $ct(1-t)\log n/n$, where $t=\mathbb{E} [f]$ is the expectation of~$f$, and $c$ is a universal constant.
+Many applications of influences make use of the KKL theorem or of related results such as \cite{Talagrand1,Friedgut1} in one way or another.

-\item \textbf{The Russo Lemma.} Let $\mu_p$ denote the Bernoulli measure where $0$ is given weight $1-p$ and $1$ is given weight $p$.
-Clearly if $A \subseteq \{0, 1\}^n$ is increasing then $\mu_p^{\otimes n}(A)$ is monotone increasing as function of $p$.
-The question of understanding how $\mu_p^{\otimes n}(A)$ varies with $p$ has important applications in the theory of random graphs and in percolation theory.
-Russo's Lemma \cite{margulis74, russo82} asserts that the derivative of $\mu_p^{\otimes n}(A)$ with respect to $p$ is the sum of influences of $f=1_A$. \end{enumerate}